 Cliff divers usually attempt to land head first in water.
-Most impacts are to top of their heads.
+Most impacts are to the tops of their heads.
 The force is tremendous and impact intensity increases with height and speed.
 The diver head butts water and pushes it aside.
 He decelerates as he pushes water.

 Imagine hypothetically, what would happen if a diver inadvertently held his head back.
 With is head protruding like an appendage he could see where he's going.
 Unfortunately, the end result may be hitting water face first.
 Such a landing could cause black eyes, a bloody nose, concussion and and injury to his neck or spine.
 In a face plant landing, water cannot move out of an extended head's way, to cushion impact.
 The diver is moving too fast.
 Water can neither move nor compress, so a diver's face and neck absorbs impact.